 Getting more voices around a community's decision-making tables is important for building a healthy, inclusive city.
-In spring 2016, Hispanic Outreach and Live Healthy Red Wing partnered to hold a 2-day leadership training for 14 Latino residents.
-We're now planning a follow-up training and planning next steps so more people in Red Wing have the chance to inform the decisions that affect them.
+In 2016, Hispanic Outreach and Live Healthy Red Wing teamed up to hold a 2-day leadership training for 14 Latino residents.
+We're now working together to conduct a locally focused Hispanic community survey and additional leadership training so more people in Red Wing get opportunities to lead and inform the decisions that affect them.

 Live Healthy Red Wing is working with the City of Red Wing to implement a Health, Equity and Excellence in All Policies framework into the way the City develops policies, projects, and procedures.
 This way of reviewing and developing policies calls for listening to residents before and during policy development; understanding early on who benefits and who is burdened, and mitigating any negative or unintended consequences of a project or policy.